nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

   ???
 ```

-In this example, the `collectiveFunction` is a collective function that takes an `Int` as input and returns an `Int`,
-but the final result will be computed in a collective way,
-namely requiring the interaction with neighbor devices on which the function is executed.
+Here, collectiveFunction is a function that:
+- requires both `Collective` and `WithGps` capabilities
+- can run on either `Smartphone` or `Wearable`
+- may interact with neighboring devices during execution